Democrat Colin Allred wins reelection to U.S. House in Texas' 32nd Congressional District - NewsBreak

 WASHINGTON (AP) — Democrat Mark Kelly wins reelection to U.S. Senate from Arizona.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Democrat Gabriel Vasquez wins election to U.S. House in New Mexico's 2nd Congressional District, beating incumbent Rep. Yvette Herrell
+Federal judge in Texas blocks President Joe Biden’s student debt relief program

-WASHINGTON (AP) — Democrat Gabriel Vasquez wins election to U.S. House in New Mexico's 2nd Congressional District, beating incumbent Rep. Yvette Herrell.
+FORT WORTH, Texas (AP) — Federal judge in Texas blocks President Joe Biden’s student debt relief program.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

 Former President Donald Trump files lawsuit in attempt to block subpoena from House Jan.
 6 committee